-Croatia: Trial operation for SPP on Vis island6.
-August 2020. / SEE Energy News
+Croatia: Trial operation for SPP on Vis island, SEE Energy News

 A contract on a temporary inclusion of the facility to the national electricity system during its trial operation was signed between Croatian electricity market operator HROTE and state-owned power utility HEP.